About Pelican Parcels

 Who We Are

-• James is a dad to the same three children and works in financial services as a Chief Compliance Officer leading on goverance, legal and risk.
-He is Chair of Trustees
+• James is a dad to the same three children and works in financial services as a Chief Risk and Compliance Officer leading on governance, risk and compliance issues.
+He is Chair of Trustees.

 Charity Status